Validating the OS environment

 - Ensure that the hostname also resolves to the loopback interface locally by editing /etc/hosts to include an entry for the hostname of the server after the listing for 127.0.0.1.

-Update the operating system to CentOS/RHEL 7.2, if necessary.
+Update the operating system to the latest CentOS/RHEL version (currently 7.4), if

 Determine which release is installed:

-If the result does not indicate version 7.2, update the operating system and then
+If you are not running the latest version (currently 7.4), before starting the Analytics installation process, update the operating system and then

 yum update -y reboot

 - Determine which release is installed:

 Verify that UID 1337 is available to Analytics:

 Determine whether the firewalld service is enabled, and if necessary,